 Combined Assessment Unit (CAU)

-This will depend on what treatment you require and how busy the Combined Assessment Unit is.
+This depends on what treatment is required.
 Typically, 9 out of 10 people spend less than 48 hours in the unit.

 3 in 10 people go home directly from the Combined Assessment Unit within 24 hours

 1 in 10 people go home directly from the Combined Assessment Unit after a slightly longer stay

 6 in 10 people require ongoing care elsewhere in the hospital.

 What happens to a patient referred into CAU?

 The CAU is split into 3 main areas: